Introduction to New Future of Python

 Now you see the difference?
 The only difference is ‘as’ in the except statement.
 This may seem very small, but this will be huge enough for you to disassemble your whole code when you are coding problems.

 Enough about the differences.
-The only point of my whole blog was to make you understand why Python is the chosen one among all these scripting languages.
+The only point of New Future of Python was to make you understand why Python is the chosen one among all these scripting languages.
 Point being cleared, now you can start with python, and I hope that you will find Python much more attractive and easier to start with…